A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Methodology

+where $y_i$ is the true friction coefficient for instance $i$ and $\hat{y_i} = \hat{f}(\boldsymbol x_i)$ is the predicted friction coefficient.
+For a continuous response the squared error loss is the most common and convenient loss function \cite{hastie}, and therefore used here.
+Note that alternatives such as the Huber loss, that could be advantageous in terms of robustness against outliers, or the median loss are not usable since they are not twice-differentiable

 The excellent performance of XGBoost, its scalability, and fast calculations are among the reasons why XGBoost was chosen to train the surface condition predictor in this work.
 In addition, as XGBoost is an ensemble of decision trees, its performance is not affected by multicollinearity (highly correlated explanatory variables) \cite{PIRAMUTHU20081220}, which is highly present in our data.
-Especially between the variables created in Section \ref{sec:creation}, which are different time variants of the same variable or a function of other existing variables, such as $\Delta_kx_i$.
+Especially between the variables created in Section~\ref{sec:creation}, which are different time variants of the same variable or a function of other existing variables, such as $\Delta_kx_i$.
+Another positive feature of XGBoost is that it handles missing data very well, because of the sparsity-aware split finding algorithm which creates default directions for the splits in the trees.
+This ensures that the models will continue to work in future scenarios where some measurements might be missing, which can be the case when working with sensor data.
+All these characteristics make XGBoost preferable to deep learning alternatives such as recurrent neural networks or LSTM networks.
+In addition, due to its decision trees base-learners, XGBoost is in general better at handling data of "mixed" types, better at handling missing values, are more robust to outliers, have a higher ability to deal with irrelevant variables, and are more interpretable than neural networks \cite{hastie}.
+All of these are important factors when working with flight, snowtam and weather data.